sabre-io/sabre.io/source/dav/building-a-carddav-client.md

         </d:prop>
     </c:addressbook-query>

-This request will return a large xml object with _all_ the vcards, and their etags.
+This request will return a large xml object with _all_ the vCards, and their etags.

 This report will return a multi-status object again: